 Free Legal Consultation For Accident Victims

-If you have been injured in an accident and you suspect that defective or dangerous roadway design played a role in the accident, contact the award-winning attorneys at Davis Law Group for a free case review.
+If you have been injured in an accident and you suspect that defective or dangerous roadway design played a role in the accident, contact the award-winning personal injury attorneys at Davis Law Group for a free case review.
 Our legal team will help you better understand your legal rights and how hiring a lawyer might be beneficial to your personal injury case.

 Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to have your case personally reviewed by our legal team.
 If we believe we can help improve the chances of a favorable resolution to your case, we'll meet with you for a free legal consultation.